xen-project/xen/docs/misc/xenstore-paths.markdown

   the "other" domain. i.e. ~ refers to the domain providing a service while $DOMID is the consumer of that service.
 * $UUID -- a UUID in the form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+* $INDEX -- an integer used as part of a path when listing a set of values.
+Typically these integers are contiguous.

 VALUES are strings and can take the following forms: